ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 Within these files, you will find a script that uses the `quarto_render` function to create a report.
 Change the values in `lExecute_params` to create a new report for another study programme.
+Just source the page to render a report.

-The script will remove the `_freeze` folder if you render the basic report.
+The `quarto-render-basic-report.R` script will remove the `_freeze` folder.
 Otherwise, the rendering would use existing pages from earlier settings.

 ## ✂️ Customizing the template